 If you're looking for a few things to do in July in Toronto, you're in luck.
 There's plenty happening in the city covering a wide array of fun events.
-Fine dining, music, food, fringe theatre and cultural festivals - see what special events are taking place in Toronto in July 2017.
+Fine dining, music, food, beer, fringe theatre and cultural festivals - see what special events are taking place in Toronto in July 2018.

 Every year Canadian Stage presents one or two of Shakespeare's works as an outdoor performance in High Park.
 This year marks the 36th anniversary of Canada's longest-running outdoor theatre event, taking place at High Park Amphitheatre.
 There are two shows being performed on alternating nights by the same cast - Romeo and Juliet and A Midsummer Night's Dream.
 Performances are every Tuesday to Sunday at 8pm.
 Tickets are pay-what-you-can, or reserve a spot online.

 Canada Day - July 1, 2019

 Take in fireworks displays and other family fun to celebrate Canada's birthday.

 Toronto Fringe Festival - July 3 to July 14, 2019